For China's landlords, rent-to-riches dreams fade in red flag for fragile economy | International

 But mortgage defaults remain rare for now: China's overall non-performing loan ratio stood at just 2.1% on average as of end-June.
 Regulators do not give a breakdown on souring mortgages, but China's residential mortgage-backed securities (RMBS) market offers a clue to trends.

 About 3% of mortgages are securitised by banks, and delinquency in payment of some securitised mortgages inched higher earlier this year, although defaults remained below 0.10% of outstanding mortgages.
 "Half of the transactions in the securitisation market use 90 days as the definition for default, while the other half use 180 days," said Tracy Wan, senior director of Asia-Pacific structured finance at Fitch Ratings.
-"For those who use 180 days, you'd have a longer time to recognise defaults, and that number is still going up."
+"For those who use 180 days, you'd have a longer time to recognise defaults."

 For Beijing office worker Li, the time to seek assistance in keeping her property dreams in one piece has already come.
 "I even asked my father for help - and I'm nearly 30 years old!" she said.